Blog · Apr 24, 2026

 You're in the middle of a marathon meeting day.
 Three product reviews back-to-back, then a planning session, then standup.
 You're present, listening, taking notes on paper or a second device—but when someone checks your Teams status between meetings or during a presentation, you're showing as away.
 Maybe you get a message later: "Hey, saw you were away during the client call?"
 You weren't away.
 You were right there.

 This happens constantly when you're in consecutive meetings.
 You finish one call, stay at your desk to prep notes for the next, and Teams decides you've gone idle.
-Or you're listening intently during a long presentation, not touching your keyboard for five minutes, and your status flips to that yellow clock.
+Or you're deep in a client presentation hosted on the client's platform, not touching your keyboard for five minutes, and your status flips to that yellow clock.
 It's frustrating because the status doesn't reflect reality—you're working, you're available, you're engaged.
 You just happen to be listening instead of typing.

 The problem gets worse when your calendar is packed.
 Between back-to-back sessions, you might have thirty seconds to grab water or pull up the right document.
 That's not enough time to worry about whether your computer thinks you've wandered off.
 You need your status to reflect what's actually true: you're here, you're working, and you're available to your team.